 If the windshield wipers are activated in daylight with the vehicle pushbutton start in the ON/RUN position, and the exterior lamp control is in AUTO, the headlamps, parking lamps, and other exterior lamps come on.
 The transition time for the lamps coming on varies based on wiper speed.
 When the wipers are not operating, these lamps turn off.
-Move the exterior lamp control to \circlearrowleft or \circlearrowleft to disable this feature.
+Move the exterior lamp control to \bigcirc or $\underbrace{200}$ to disable this feature.